 Yes, the growth curves have been some of the nation’s steepest, but what happens on the backend if the economy should take a dive?

 The economy is holding, yet sales are slipping.
-Denver has plenty of nice neighborhood, yet buyers aren’t buying even as supply of homes doubles.
+Denver has plenty of nice neighborhoods, yet buyers aren’t buying even as supply of homes doubles.

 Market Report for February

-In February, Denver Metro Association of Realtors reported that new listings were up 10.3% month to month for single family homes and 19.5% for townhouse-condo properties.
+In the Denver Metro Association of Realtors Denver housing market report, new listings were up 10.3% month to month for single family homes and 19.5% for townhouse-condo properties.
 Median sold prices dropped 0.7% to $417,500 for single family, and were down .7% to $298,000 for townhouse-condo properties.
 Days on market increased 18.4% for single family homes and 9.1% for condo properties.

 Denver Home Buyers on Hold